Elwetana/QuizApp/design.md

   * If the tie persists, the order is broken randomly
 * The teams in first half (rounded up) will be awarded points by this formula:
   * The column value in table Rounds plus * 100
-  * Number of teams / 2 - team rank, i.e. the first team will getn (n_teams / 2 - 1) points
+  * Number of teams / 2 - team rank, i.e. the first team will get (n_teams / 2 - 1) points

 Insert new row for each team into the teams_per_round table with the final score for this round.